112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The French did not have, and _could_ not have had, the military and industrial power to beat Germany.
 (For instance, for the past hundred years France has not had enough coal, especially coking coal, to supply her peacetime needs.
-French iron ore normally flows to Germany's Ruhr valley for smelting, just as the ore of Minnesota goes to the coal and limestone area of Pittsburgh.)
+French iron ore normally flows to Germany’s Ruhr valley for smelting, just as the ore of Minnesota goes to the coal and limestone area of Pittsburgh.)

 France was beaten by Germany because Germany was enormously superior to France in manpower, equipment, resources, armament, and strategy.
 German has the incalculable advantage of having planned an offensive, Blitzkrieg war — while France, which wanted peace desperately, devoted its energies and training entirely to _defensive_ measures.
-(That's why they built the Maginot Line.)
+(That’s why they built the Maginot Line.)
 The few advocates of modern mechanized armies (such as Général de Gaulle) were like voices crying out in the wilderness.
-German propaganda and “fifth column” activities financed from Berlin, helped to demoralize and confuse a nation that didn't want war in the first place.
+German propaganda and “fifth column” activities financed from Berlin, helped to demoralize and confuse a nation that didn’t want war in the first place.

 The French lost 1,115,000 men and women, military and civilian, in dead, wounded and disabled.
 That is an enormous loss for a nation of 40 million.
 (The United States military casualties, up to VJ Day, were about 1,060,000 in dead and wounded.

 <div id="77"><em>77.
-“The French don't even have enough men to stand up against the Germans.”</em></div>
+“The French don’t even have enough men to stand up against the Germans.”</em></div>

 True.
 That, in fact, is one of the things the Germans counted on in 1870, in 1914 and in 1939.